nutanix/libvfio-user/README.md

 [VFIO](https://www.kernel.org/doc/Documentation/vfio.txt) is a kernel facility for providing secure access to PCI devices in userspace (including pass-through to a VM).
-With `vfio-user`, instead of talking to the kernel, all operations are done in userspace, without requiring any kernel component.
-The kernel `VFIO` implementation is not used at all for a `vfio-user` device.
+With `vfio-user`, instead of talking to the kernel, all interactions are done in userspace, without requiring any kernel component; the kernel `VFIO` implementation is not used at all for a `vfio-user` device.

 Put another way, `vfio-user` is to VFIO as [vhost-user](https://www.qemu.org/docs/master/interop/vhost-user.html) is to `vhost`.

+The `vfio-user` protocol is intentionally modelled after the VFIO `ioctl()` interface, and shares many of its definitions.
+However, there is not an exact
+equivalence: for example, IOMMU groups are not represented in `vfio-user`.

 There many different purposes you might put this library to, such as prototyping novel devices, testing frameworks, implementing alternatives to qemu's device